36 Free Knitting Patterns for Children's Hats (and Scarves)

 With winter right around the corner, it’s important to remember that kids don’t always think about getting sick when romping about in the snow.
 All they care about is building the best igloo on the block or throwing the most snowballs.
-This collection of warm knit hat patterns is sure to dash any hint of a cold and keep your child warm all winter long.
+This collection of warm knit hat and scarf patterns is sure to dash any hint of a cold and keep your child warm all winter long.
 The patterns below are both mother-tested and kid-approved, so knit for your kids while you still can!
 It won’t be long until they refuse to wear an adorable cable knit hat with a fluffy pom pom on top.

 Playful Animal Hats

 Knit an entire forest of fuzzy creatures with this list of animal knit hat patterns.
 These cozy hats are not only adorable, but a great way to spot your little one while out ice skating, playing at the park, or going sledding at the neighborhood snow hill.
 Kids will love these playful animal hats for a number of reasons, but you’ll love them because they’ll keep their ears nice and warm.
 Let your child take his favorite animal with him wherever he goes with one of these playful animal hats.